django-daiquiri/daiquiri-docker-compose/readme.md

 FOUR containers are going to be created running, `daiquiri` and the database dockers.

 ### Volumes
-During build four folders later used as volumes will be created under `vol/`.
+During build four folders later used as volumes will be created in `vol/`.
 They contain the following:

 * `daiquiri` daiquiri installation
 * `wp` Wordpress installation